 All staff receive annual Child Protection and Safeguarding update training and are aware of the procedures for passing on concerns within school.
 If any members of the school or local community have concerns about the welfare of a child in the school, please pass them on to the Academy Child Protection Team.

-If you have any serious concerns about your child, another student or a member of staff at King Edward VI Handsworth Wood Girls’ Academy please do not hesitate to contact the Designated Safeguarding Lead (DSL) who will be able to provide you with the best advice and help using the appropriate degree of confidentiality.
+If you have any serious concerns about your child, another student or a member of staff at King Edward VI Handsworth Wood Girls’ Academy please do not hesitate to contact the Designated Safeguarding Lead (DSL), Miss S Saeed, who will be able to provide you with the best advice and help using the appropriate degree of confidentiality.